Fish Ceviche Verdejump to recipe

 Is it safe to eat ceviche?

-- Find a fresh white fish.
-For this recipe, you'll want to find a fresh, flaky white fish.
-We used halibut, but red fish, snapper, trout, and cod are all great choices too.
+- Fresh White Fish – for this recipe, you'll want to find a fresh, flaky white fish.
+We used halibut, but red fish, mahi mahi, snapper, trout, and cod are all great choices too.

 - Stir it all together.
 Now that your fish and veggies are all prepared, the last thing you need to do is add it to a bowl and stir!
 Add a little salt to the mixture, taste for seasoning, then serve with your favorite chips or plantain chips.